CenturyLinkCloud/APIDocs/Groups/get-group-horizontal-autoscale-policy.md

   "attachments": []
 }}}

-Get group horizontal autoscale policy.
+Retrieves the details of a horizontal autoscale policy associated to a Group.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

-Use this API operation when you want to get group horizontal autoscale policy.
+Use this API operation when you want to get a horizontal autoscale policy associated to a Group.

 ## URL